mmstq/my_tube/README.md

 - I am using the orientation property to determine if the video is shorts or horizontal

 - As last page is not available, I am deciding last page by checking if the next page has empty data

+- App Icon and Splash Screen are also added

+- The app is working fine on both Android and iOS devices